 Seasonal and Weather.
 As discussed above, seasonal patterns, primarily related to weather conditions, can have a significant impact on gross margins in a given period.
 For example, it is typical during the winter months that parts of the country may experience snow or rainfall that may negatively impact our revenue and gross margin.
 Additionally, our T&D customers often cannot remove their T&D lines from service during the summer months, when consumer demand for electricity is at its peak, delaying the demand for our maintenance and repair services.
 In both cases, projects may be delayed or temporarily placed on hold.
 Conversely, in periods when weather remains dry and temperatures are moderate, more work can be done, sometimes with less cost, which would have a favorable impact on gross margins.
 In some cases, tornadoes, ice storms, hurricanes or other strong storm activity can provide us with high profit margin storm restoration services work, which generally has a positive impact on margins.
-However, storm restoration services work is highly unpredictable and we do not view it as a significant revenue source, as revenues from storm restoration services are typically less than \$25.0 million, or approximately 4.5% of consolidated revenue, per year.
+In general, storm restoration services work is highly unpredictable and we do not view it as a significant revenue source, as revenues from storm restoration services are typically less than \$25.0 million, or approximately 4.5% of consolidated revenue, per year.
+However, in the third quarter of 2008, Hurricanes Gustav and lke generated revenue of approximately \$17.8 million in storm related restoration services.

 Revenue Mix.
 The mix of revenue derived from the industries we serve will impact gross margins.
 Changes in our customers' spending patterns in each of the industries we serve can cause an imbalance in supply and demand and, therefore, affect margins and mix of revenue by industry served.
 Storm restoration services typically command higher profit margins than maintenance services.
 Environmental factors, as noted above, can impact the timing at which customers perform maintenance and repairs which can cause a shift in the revenue mix.
-For example, during the period following Hurricane Katrina in 2005, our resources were temporarily shifted to storm restoration services work from maintenance and repair services.
+For example, during the period following Hurricanes Gustav and Ike in 2008 and Hurricane Katrina in 2005, a portion of our resources were temporarily shifted to storm restoration services work from maintenance and repair services.